Program Development and Capacity Building

 Community Planner

-Fijalkowski is a graduate of Clark University (Worcester, MA) and the Massachusetts Institute of Technology (Cambridge, MA), and he was one of the founding leaders of the Boston Chapter of Young Professionals in Transportation.
+Fijalkowski holds a Bachelor of Arts in geography from Clark University and a Master of Science in transportation from the Massachusetts Institute of Technology.
+He was one of the founding leaders of the Boston Chapter of Young Professionals in Transportation.

 Community Planner